 The final option is to search not the records of but the stories of your military ancestor.
 So, from here you can check out their stories, photos, and personal documents.

-Most of what you will discover here will be from the U.S. National archives, The National Archives of the U.K. and other international records.
+Most of what you will discover here will be from the U.S. National archives, The National Archives of the U.K., and other international records.

 You will get the same kind of search box that is presented on the homepage, but you do have the option of performing an Advanced Search.

-What this means is that you can type in keyword(s), a place of interest, a time frame of interest, as well as maybe when the record was added to the collection at Fold3.
+What this means is that you can type in a keyword(s), a place of interest, a time frame of interest, as well as maybe when the record was added to the collection at Fold3.

 Help & Support

-Unlike other genealogy sites that you maybe familiar with there is no community, or rather forum/message board.
+Unlike other genealogy sites that you may be familiar with there is no community, or rather forum/message board.
 You can though check out what others have contributed to a record, or collection of records, so in a sense that is the community at Fold3.

 Help and support provided:

-- Fold3 basics – Learn how to get started, share research, manage your account and more from the Fold3 Training Center.
-All of this help is provided in easy to follow tutorials.
+- Fold3 basics – Learn how to get started, share research, manage your account, and more from the Fold3 Training Center.
+All of this help is provided in easy-to-follow tutorials.

 - Something’s not working – Get help with logging in, search or viewing problems, issues with the site, and more.